the-hypermedia-project/charter/hypermedia-elements.md

 #### Embedded Resources

 Many media types provide ways to embed data for linked resources.
-Some profiles or formats may consider some of this to be link hints
+Some profiles or formats may consider some of this to fall under link hints.

 ##### Embedded Meta Data, Attributes, and Transitions